jtvanlew/jtvanlew.github.io/_posts/2014-12-06-wort-chiller-pump.md

 The upper lines are the plots of hot water bath temperatures with time, starting with 1 gal, then going 3, 6, 9, 12, and 15 gallons for the cold bath.
 The lower, dashed lines are the cold baths for the same cold bath volumes.

 What the lines show us is that for cold water baths less than 9 gal we'll never hit 80 F before the thermal energy equilibrates between the two water volumes.
 At 9 gal and above, however, we hit 80 F at earlier times for larger the volumes.

+Now... what does that have anything to do with buying a pump?
+Well, not much.
+The difference between an 80 gph pump and a 158 gph pump (at twice the price) would be hitting pitching temperatures faster -- but even the slow pump can do it.
+But it does tell me an important result that if I'm running a closed-loop wort chiller, I'd better be prepared with a much larger volume of cold water than hot water I need to chill.
+But, more importantly, I had fun practicing my math of solving coupled ODEs.

+## Code
-I wrapped up the equations in some pert little code, reproduced here for prosperity
+I wrapped up the equations in some pert little code, reproduced here for posterity
 {% highlight py %}
 import numpy as np
 import matplotlib.pyplot as plt